1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Material selection directly impacts seal reliability.
 Premium materials such as silicon carbide faces, Viton elastomers, and stainless-steel springs provide excellent resistance to heat, chemicals, and abrasive slurry.
 Standard seals commonly use carbon, ceramic, and Buna—which degrade quickly in high-temperature or corrosive environments, reducing service life.

-4. What factors should I consider when choosing between a Gorman Rupp seal and a standard pump seal?
+4. What factors should I consider when choosing between a Gorman Rupp pump seal and a standard pump seal?

 Consider your fluid type (clean water vs. abrasive slurry), operating temperature, chemical exposure, pump speed, maintenance goals, and total lifecycle cost.
-For demanding or continuous-duty systems, a Gorman Rupp seal offers better operational uptime.
+For demanding or continuous-duty systems, a Gorman Rupp pump seal offers better operational uptime.
 Standard seals are suitable only for light-duty, non-abrasive applications where cost is the primary concern.

 5. How long does a Gorman Rupp mechanical seal typically last compared to a standard pump seal?

 A Gorman Rupp mechanical seal typically lasts significantly longer than a standard pump seal because it is engineered specifically for the operating conditions of Gorman-Rupp pumps.
-In demanding environments such as wastewater treatment, slurry pumping, or abrasive fluid handling, OEM Gorman Rupp seals can last 2–3 times longer than generic mechanical seals.
+In demanding environments such as wastewater treatment, slurry pumping, or abrasive fluid handling, OEM Gorman Rupp mechanical seals can last 2–3 times longer than generic mechanical seals.
 Their precision fit, balanced seal design, and durable materials like silicon carbide help reduce friction, leakage, and wear, resulting in extended pump uptime and fewer maintenance shutdowns.

 6. Can using the wrong mechanical seal damage a pump system?

 Yes, installing the wrong mechanical pump seal can lead to serious pump performance issues.
 A poorly matched seal may cause shaft misalignment, excessive vibration, overheating, and fluid leakage, which can damage bearings, impellers, and pump housings.
-In systems using Gorman-Rupp pumps, choosing an OEM Gorman Rupp seal ensures correct alignment with shaft tolerances and hydraulic loads, helping maintain pump efficiency, reduce downtime, and extend equipment lifespan.
+In systems using Gorman-Rupp pumps, choosing an OEM Gorman Rupp mechanical seal ensures correct alignment with shaft tolerances and hydraulic loads, helping maintain pump efficiency, reduce downtime, and extend equipment lifespan.

 Conclusion: Which Seal Should You Choose?